 Gian Lorenzo Bernini (b.
 1598), the leading sculptor of his age, and one of the greatest sculptors of all time, died on November 28th, 1680, a few days short of his 82nd birthday.

-He was interred, without pomp or ceremony, in the family crypt in the church of Santa Maria Maggiore.
-The Latin inscription translates as: 'Giovanni Lorenzo Bernini, glory of the arts and of the city, humbly rests here'.
+Bernini was interred, without pomp or ceremony, in the church of Santa Maria Maggiore, to the right of the high altar.
+The Latin inscription reads: IOANNES LAVRENTIVS BERNINI / DECVS ARTIS ET VRBIS / HIC HVMILITER QVIESCIT (Giovanni Lorenzo Bernini, glory of the arts and of the city, humbly rests here).

 Search Walks in Rome: